em2396/News-Nook-Now/README.md

 ## 🔌 Server Setup
 1. Clone the repository: Open a terminal window.
 Navigate to the directory where you want to clone the repository.
-Run the following command:
+Run the following command: git clone git@github.com:em2396/News-Nook-Now.git
 2. Install the dependencies: Run the following command in the cloned repository directory: npm install
 3. Run the React app: Run the following command in the cloned repository directory: npm start
 4. Open the app in your web browser by navigating to http://localhost:3000